sonmarcho/sonmarcho.github.io/5-passions.md

   which proved perfect for pastel: the touch is very pleasant, it retains pastel well and has a very high level of saturation.
 Also, it is less abrasive than pastel card, thus preserving your pastel sticks.
-I also had a try at doing my own paper with powder of pumice stone, but I need to improve my technique because the result is a bit uneven so far.
+I also had a try at doing my own paper with powder of pumice stone, but it is not that easy to get a uniform result.
   </p>
   <div style="clear: both"></div>

   </div></div><br>